 - Encourages the student to achieve self-awareness, such as identifying strengths, values, interests, purpose, and passions.

 - Assists the student in becoming more responsible and developing decision-making skills.

 - Identifies resources to enhance both academic success and personal development.

 - Assists in developing plans of action - and holds them accountable - to achieve substantial results.

-If you have a desire to enhance your advising skills as well as potentially make changes in your own life, consider becoming a part of the Advising and Academic Coaching Interest Group.
+If you have a desire to enhance your advising skills as well as potentially make changes in your own life, consider becoming a part of the Academic Coaching Advising Community.